liposuction benefits for type 2 diabetes

 People with type 2 diabetes may need less medicine if they lose weight and become more sensitive to insulin.
 Losing weight can help improve glycemic control, which can make it easier to handle blood sugar and could lead to lower doses of insulin or diabetes medicines.

-Lower risk of heart disease and stroke: Type 2 diabetes is linked to a higher risk of heart disease and stroke, as well as other heart problems.
-With other lifestyle changes, weight loss from liposuction can help lower this chance by improving blood pressure, cholesterol levels, and the overall health of the heart and blood vessels.
+Reducing the risk of heart disease and stroke: Type 2 diabetes increases the likelihood of heart disease, stroke, and other cardiovascular issues.
+Weight loss achieved through liposuction, combined with lifestyle changes, can help lower this risk by improving blood pressure, cholesterol levels, and overall cardiovascular health.

 Read more: Liposuction surgery in Iran